thaispapa/thaispapa/README.md

 🔍 Fun fact about me: I'm passionate about learning new languages and exploring different cultures.

-📊 I spent a year dedicating my studies to data science with Python.
+📊 I spent a year dedicating my studies to data science with python.